cockroachdb/docs/transactions.md

 toc: false
 ---

 CockroachDB supports bundling multiple SQL statements into a single all-or-nothing transaction.
-Each transaction guarantees [ACID semantics](https://en.wikipedia.org/wiki/ACID) spanning arbitrary tables and rows, even when data is distributed across machines.
+Each transaction guarantees [ACID semantics](https://en.wikipedia.org/wiki/ACID) spanning arbitrary tables and rows, even when data is distributed.
 If a transaction succeeds, all mutations are applied together with virtual simultaneity.
 If any part of a transaction fails, the entire transaction is aborted, and the database is left unchanged.

 <div id="toc"></div>